 What is downtown management?

-Since 1970, property and business owners in cities throughout North America realized that the secret to revitalizing and sustaining vibrant downtowns, central business districts, and neighborhood commercial centers required special attention beyond the services city administrations could provide alone.
+Since 1970, property and business owners in cities throughout North America realized that in order to revitalize and sustain vibrant downtowns, city centers and neighborhood districts requires special attention beyond the services city administrations could provide alone.

 These organizations are our members -- the International Downtown Association is the premier organization for urban place professionals who are shaping dynamic city center districts.
 Our members are downtown champions who bring urban centers to life.